Wawel Cathedral in Krakow – A Place Sanctified by Polish History

 Opening hours: Apr-Oct: Mon-Sat 9am-5pm, Sun 12:30-5pm; Nov-May: Mon-Sat 9am-4pm, Sun 12:30-4pm.

 Cost: Admission to the cathedral is free.
-Tickets need to be bought for the Sigismund Bell, the Royal Tombs and the Cathedral Museum (regular 11/12 PLN, concession 6/7 PLN).
+Tickets are for the Sigismund Bell, the Royal Tombs and the Cathedral Museum (regular 11/12 PLN, concession 6/7 PLN).

 Images by Mateusz Świercz for Absolute Tours